Sniffing out solutions: new device aims to restore lost smell in seniors

 Summary

-This study tests whether a device called ScentCare, used with a companion app, can improve smell and well-being in adults aged 60+ with smell loss.
-Participants will use the device or solve Sudoku puzzles twice daily for 3 months.
-Smell function and quality of life will be measured at the start and end of the study.
+This study tests whether a device called ScentCare, used with a companion app, can improve smell and well-being in adults aged 60 and older who have lost their sense of smell.
+Participants will use the device or solve Sudoku puzzles twice daily for three months.
+Researchers will measure changes in smell ability using a standard smell test at the start and end of the study.

 Get updates